BergstromDomain/MainApp/docs/section_3_event_tracker_person/3_1_creating_a_person.md

        Unable to find link "Event Tracker"
 ```

-#### Generating the model ####
+#### Generated the model ####
-The next thing I did was to generate the *Person* model using scaffolding
+The next thing I did was to generate the *Person* model using scaffolding.
 ```bash
 rails g scaffold Person first_name:string last_name:string
 ```

-I reviewed the *migration* file before running the migration to ensure everything was as expected which it was
+I reviewed the migration file before running the migration to ensure everything was as expected.
 ```bash
 gedit db/migrate/20210407114922_create_people.rb
 rails db:migrate